 If you are willing to set your sweetness tolerance levels to dangerously high, Joyful Noise is a fun, feel-good, escapist piece of cinema that is kept afloat by some truly awe-inspiring musical numbers.
 For the more cynical viewer, however, this blend of Christian values, clean-living country folk and cutesy, accessible comedy might by a harder to stomach.

-Joyful Noise opens in cinemas nationwide on 29th June.
+Joyful Noise is released nationwide on 29th June 2012.